-- a.
-Along the common property line between new adjacent nonresidential use and a dwelling in the R-1, R-2, or R-M zoning districts or vacant property in the R-1, R-2, or R-M zoning districts unless within the same development. - b.
-Along the common property line between a multi-family residential use and a single-family or two-family residential use or vacant property in the R-1, R-2, R-M zoning districts unless the dwellings are within the same development. - c.
-Between the side or rear yard and a public park or greenbelt. - d.
-Between a loading or utility service area, vehicle repair bay, or vehicle fueling area and all property lines. - e.
-Between other paved vehicular use areas, including driveways, and vehicle storage areas and all property lines unless the vehicular use area is a shared facility. - f.
-Between covered parking for five (5) or more vehicles and an adjoining lot with a dwelling or vacant property in the R-1, R-2, R-M, R-3, R-20, M, and C-2 zoning districts.
+2. Along the common property line between an adjacent nonresidential use and a residential use or vacant residentially zoned property; 3.
+Along the common property line between a multi-family residential use and a single-family or two-family residential use or vacant single-family or two-family zoned property; 4.
+Between a nonresidential or multi-family use and a public park; 5.
+Between a loading or utility service area, vehicle repair bay, or vehicle fueling area and all property lines; 6.
+Between other paved vehicular use areas, including driveways, and vehicle storage areas and all property lines; 7.
+Between a carport for five (5) or more vehicles serving a residential use and an adjoining lot with a residential use or vacant residentially zoned property.